The aim [of Channel Five Children's Hour] should be childhood innocence tinged with sinister corruption. So think Andi Peters

-- Charlie Harper might qualify after he became a Children's Songs Star.
+- Two and a Half Men's Charlie Harper might qualify after he became a Children's Songs Star.

 - Little Britain has the character of Des Kaye, the disgraced former host of a children's show called "Fun Bus."
 It's eventually revealed that he was fired because a child lost an eye while appearing on his show, and the Little Britain live stage show hints that Des's "Hide the Sausage'' audience participation game might also have had something to do with it ...

 - Back in The Eighties, an episode of Les Dennis's Laughter Show featured Les parodying then-CBBC host Phillip Schofield.
 Dennis's version of Schofield gets steadily more drunk, attempts to murder Non-Human Sidekick Gordon T. Gopher, and eventually has a prostitute/groupie in the studio who he tries to pass off as "Gordon's mum"!
 Bizarrely, Schofield himself, long after his CBBC career, was interviewed for Channel Four's Zippy & George's Puppet Legends, where he claimed that Gordon had a drink problem.

 - In universe, Jane from Coupling almost became this... she had the depraved part down pat, it was just the "Kid's show host" part that was up in the air... after all, her sidekick was a sock puppet named Jake the Truth-Snake.

 - Inverted by The State with "Blueberry Muffins in the Morning", a show proposed by Blueberry, a children's television producer who looks and acts like a clown in real life.